Category: Bullying

 3. Contact Your Child’s School

 Many schools have implemented policies to address cyberbullying, even if it occurs outside of school hours or on non-school devices.
 Inform your child’s school about the cyberbullying incident and provide them with the documented evidence.
-Schools often have resources and support systems in place to help students deal with the emotional and psychological effects of cyberbullying.
+Schools often have resources and support systems in place to help students deal with the emotional and psychological effects of cyberbullying, as well as physical aggression.
 They may also be able to intervene and take disciplinary actions against the perpetrator if they are a student at the school.

 4. Consult with a Legal Expert